Cost-Sensitive Evaluation for Binary Classifiers: Empirical Evaluation against Total Classification Cost

+To work with data that are as realistic and relatable as possible, we consider two well-known use cases characterized by example-dependent costs; for each use case, we tune a cost parameter so that the resulting UCC ratio $r_C$ matches the values specified by the grid described above (see Appendix \ref{app:use_cases_details}).

-A representative use case involving example-dependent costs is churn prediction, where the model predicts whether a customer will churn within a forthcoming time window.
-Based on this prediction, the commercial team contacts customers identified as potential churners and implements retention measures. \begin{itemize} \item Each customer $a$ predicted as positive causes a cost $M$ for the retention measure, which includes the time and effort of the commercial team to contact the customer and implement the measure.
-Here we assume that this retention cost is example-independent, so $e_a^{\mathrm FP} = d_a^{\mathrm TP} = M$. \item Conversely, for a customer $a$ predicted as negative, the cost (or missing income) is $d_a^{\mathrm FN} = R_a P_{\mathrm{eff}}$ and $e_a^{\mathrm TN} = 0$, where $P_{\mathrm{eff}}$ is the probability of effectiveness of the retention measure (assumed example-independent), and $R_a$ is the revenue the company would have earned from $a$ if the customer had not churned. $R_a$ may be estimated as the customer revenue rate multiplied by the expected customer lifetime. \end{itemize}
+\begin{enumerate} \item The first use case is \emph{churn prediction}, where the model predicts whether a customer will churn within a forthcoming time window.
+The cost of a false positive includes the time and effort of the commercial team to contact the customer and implement a retention measure as well as the cost of that measure.
+Conversely, the cost of a false negative depends on the revenue the company would have earned had the customer not churned; this depends on the customer's revenue and on the probability of effectiveness of the retention measure.
+Customer revenues are sampled uniformly and without repetition from the monthly charges in the \emph{Telco Customer Churn} dataset from Kaggle \footnote{Dataset available at \url{https://www.kaggle.com/datasets/blastchar/telco-customer-churn} }, while the remaining parameters are estimated as described in Appendix \ref{app:churn}.